Creative Editing Strategies to Use on your Instagram Video

-Considering that Instagram reported in April 2016 that the time users spend watching videos on Instagram has increased by over 40% in just six months, it’s obvious that the option to create a 60-second long video has led to the growth of a new social media marketing strategy for businesses.
+Considering that Instagram reported in April 2016 that the time users spend watching videos on Instagram has increased by over 40 percent in just six months, it’s obvious that the option to create a 60-second long video has led to the growth of a new social media marketing strategy for businesses.

 But where do you even begin to make your Instagram video stand out?
 Companies have a lot of creative freedom when making their promotional brand videos on the platform.
 Read on to learn about the various, eye-catching Instagram video editing methods that you can easily use in your marketing campaign!